H3licopter/beanstalk/README.md

 ---

 ## Principles
-  - Fast Development of UIs and text content heavy pages
+  - Fast Development of UIs and  content heavy pages
   - Concise, minimal and consistent syntax
   - All-in-one design with minimal dependencies and boilerplate
   - The compiler should do most of the annoying work for you and help catch common bugs